- Your pelvis is made up of three bones, the ilium, ischium, and pubis.

 Your doctor may order a pelvic X-ray for numerous reasons.
 Often, an X-ray is taken after a traumatic event, such as a car accident or a fall.

-According to the National Institutes of Health, a pelvic X-ray can help your doctor detect various conditions, such as:
+A pelvic X-ray can help your doctor detect various conditions, such as:

 - arthritis that affects your hip